 It can be hard to prove liability, but there is a range of considerations which can help with the process, whether you were the front or back car.
 The main priority is to prove that the other driver was negligent.

 - Was the driver distracted?

-Maybe they were texting or talking on their cell phone or distracted by another source.
+In the case of distracted driver accident, maybe they were texting or talking on their cell phone or distracted by another source.
 Consider witness statements, dash cam footage, footage from security or other cameras, and checking data from the driver’s phone.

 - Did the driver leave a 3-second gap between vehicles?

 All drivers should ensure that there is a 3-second gap between them and the vehicle ahead of them.
 This gives plenty of time for drivers to respond to a change in speed or direction.

 - Were their brake lights and turn signals correctly?

 If the accident was caused by a vehicle with poorly maintained equipment, and this led to the accident, the other party may be entirely or partially at fault.
 For example, if their brake lights or turn signal was not functioning or used.

 - Did you have to slow down due to a bad road condition?

 If you are able to prove that you had to slow down thanks to a pothole, uneven surface, or other poor road condition, you are in a position to state that the driver of the rear vehicle should have noticed the poor condition, and you reducing speed as a result of that condition.
 If they failed to do so, you might be able to prove negligence.